webplatform/docs/tutorials/css_transitions/index.md

 You may notice in the example above that the cards are not evenly spaced.
 That's because transitions by default start out slowly, gather speed, then slow down again at the end.
 The '''transition-function''' property specifies this behavior.
 By default it uses an '''ease''' value.
-If it were '''linear''', cards would be spaced like this:
+If it were '''linear''', cards would space themselves like
+this:

 [[Image:transit_linear.png]]

-Browsers represent these keywords as a bezier curve, which makes the animation response easier to visualize.
-Here is the basic set of function keywords along with their alternate '''cubic-bezier()'''
+Browsers represent these keywords as bezier curves, which makes the animations' response easier to visualize.
+Here is the basic set of function keywords along with their alternate '''cubic-bezier()''' function values:
-values:

 * '''ease''': '''cubic-bezier(0.25, 0.1, 0.25, 1.0)'''
 [[Image:transitF_ease.png]]